Formal countdown begins for Scottish vote that could break up United Kingdom

 Britain's main politicians have united against a breakaway, issuing pleas for unity and warnings about the economic costs of independence to the 4 million Scottish resident voters over the age of 16 who can participate.

-Polls show Scots are unlikely to vote to break the union, with roughly 40 percent against independence and 30 percent in favour.
+Polls show Scots are unlikely to vote to break the union, with roughly 40 percent against independence and 30 percent in favor.
 But there are still enough undecided to swing the vote.

 "The 'No' to independence campaign has held a lead and has done throughout most of the polling," said Tom Mludzinski, head of political polling at ComRes consultancy.
 "It's been narrowing recently, but it's still nowhere near enough if independence is going to win."